 Each community board has a budget, a district manager and staff, and has three distinct responsibilities:

-Examples of other types of matters that community boards consider include distribution of liquor licenses, consideration of sidewalk café applications, and permits for street fairs and other outdoor events.
+Community boards consider a wide range of issues, including distribution of liquor licenses, consideration of sidewalk café applications, and permits for street fairs and other outdoor events.
 They may also weigh in issues before the Landmarks Preservation Commission, the Board of Standards and Appeals (the city agency dedicated to land-use and zoning regulation), and provide input on proposals from city agencies.

 Manhattan’s community boards are based on a parliamentary structure much like the City Council or U.S. Congress.
 Every board has an Executive Committee elected by the board that includes a chair, vice chairs, a secretary and a treasurer.